bazel-contrib/bazel-mypy-integration/README.md

 mypy_integration_deps("//tools/typing:mypy_version.txt")
 ```

-**3. Finally, add the following to your `.bazelrc` so that MyPy checking is run whenever
+**3. Finally, if using the Bazel Aspect, add the following to your `.bazelrc` so that MyPy checking is run whenever
 Python code is built:**

 ```